 - (a) New York State Initial Certification in teaching chemistry grades 7-12; - (b) courses in education that meet the New York State standards for the pedagogical core.
 These courses include study of the following: history of education and philosophy of education or principles of education or educational sociology; educational psychology or developmental psychology or psychology of adolescence or adolescent development; classroom management; teaching students with special needs and English language learners; 6 credits in literacy and language acquisition; curriculum development and methods of assessing student learning; uses of technology in the classroom; methods of teaching chemistry in grades 7-12; 100 hours of fieldwork; 40 days or 300 hours of student teaching chemistry in grades 7-12, or one year of full-time teaching of chemistry in grades 7-12. - (c) an undergraduate degree with a major in chemistry or appropriate course work in chemistry.
 Applicants must have a minimum undergraduate scholastic index of 3.00.
 A minimum average of 3.00 in graduate courses is required to maintain matriculation.
-International applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) with a score of at least 550 on the paper-based test or 213 on the computer-based test or 79 on the internet-based test, before being considered for admission.
+International applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) before being considered for admission.
+For more updated and complete information on minimum passing scores see the section on additional admission requirements for students with international credentials in the Graduate Bulletin or the program web page.
+At the discretion of the program, additional English courses may be required as a condition for admission.
 Applicants who have not completed all the specific course requirements are given individual consideration and may be admitted with conditions, with the approval of the Head of the program in adolescence science education in the School of Education and the chairperson of the Chemistry Department.
 Applicants should see the Head of the program in adolescence science education for counseling.
-General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission" of the Graduate Bulletin.
-Degree requirements A minimum of 30 credits are required for the degree.
+General matriculation and admission requirements of of the Division of Graduate Studies are in the section "Admission." --------- --------------- --------------- ----------------- ----------------- ------------- ---------------- ------------- -------------- Degree requirements A minimum of 30 credits are required for the degree.